antonmry/dotfiles/private_Documents/shortcuts.md

 s                      : x + i
 .                      : repeat last command
-f{char}                : move to char, also with motions t{char}                : move to the previous char, also with motions ;                      : repeat the last search
-*                      : look for the work in the curso, n for next cw                     : delete the word + i daw                    : delete a word yyp                    : duplicate line
+f{char}                : forward to char, also with motions t{char}                : move to the previous char, also with motions cw                     : delete the word + i daw                    : delete a word yyp                    : duplicate line